Perfect for when some peace and quiet is on the agenda

 Sprawling with vintage finds such as autobiographies and even earlier editions of classics, Evernew Book Store is also a hit in the Bras Basah Complex.
 Having been around since 1988, the shop started off as a Chinese book vendor before introducing English titles into its collection.
 These days, they mostly deal secondhand books in both languages to offer affordable literature to all.
 The purveyor of reads has also launched an e-store, where you can find books spanning genres from self-help to popular fiction. #01-07 Bain St.

 Gohd Books.
 Credit: Lifestyle Asia

 Fancy yourself a highbrow intellectual?
-Gohd Books is your place to be, its shelves stocked with antiquarian and rare books, leather-bound and pages well-aged.
+Gohd Books is your place to be; its shelves are stocked with antiquarian and rare books, leather-bound and pages well-aged.
 Gently page through books like Da Vinci's Codex Madrid (a super rare book of his inventions), trace your finger along the ornate gold gilt on the spines of George Eliot’s Romola, and train your eye on rare Japanese reproduction prints.
 Surrounded by masterpieces probably older than your grandparents.
-Step into this time capsule for an instant blast to the past. #01-37 Burlington Square, 175 Bencoolen St.
+Currently only operating online, simply peruse their offerings here. #01-37 Burlington Square, 175 Bencoolen St.

 Grassroots Book Room